 Formerly a pioneer freestyle skier achieving honours as a New Zealand representative internationally.

-From the UK, then Wellington, and recently home to Ōtaki Beach.
+From the UK, then Wellington, and recently home at Ōtaki Beach.

 With a background in graphic design, print, visual communications and as a training provider, Pip also has a history of innovative community projects.
 He has been self employed for over 35 years, with clients all over NZ.